ialopezg/CliJS/README.md

 # custom-console-colors
- Custom colors for use in NodeJS console
+ Custom colors to be used in a NodeJS console